julian-klode/lingolang/docs/abstract-interpreter.md

 \end{align*}

-If the left hand side is a map, the right hand side might be more complicated.
-Since this expression may appear on the left hand side of an assignment, that is, when writing a value into the map, and the key might be arbitrarily complicated, we need to treat this as if we are assigning the key to somewhere.
+If the left-hand side is a map, the right-hand side might be more complicated.
+Since this expression may appear on the left-hand side of an assignment, that is, when writing a value into the map, and the key might be arbitrarily complicated, we need to treat this as if we are assigning the key to somewhere.